 With prices on the rise across the country, travelers are being forced to re-evaluate how they spend their travel budgets to stretch their money.
 Visitors to Las Vegas are no different.

-According to a 2019 survey conducted by the Las Vegas Convention and Visitor’s Authority (LVCVA), the average visitor spent $91.21 on entertainment over their 4.4-day-long trip.
-Our goal is to help you fit as much as you can into that amount (or your own personal budget).
+According to a 2021 survey conducted by the Las Vegas Convention and Visitor’s Authority (LVCVA), the average visitor spent $83.83 on entertainment over their 4.6-day-long trip.
+My goal is to help you fit as much as you can into that amount (or your own personal budget).

-With that in mind, we figured it would be helpful to keep and maintain, an updated list of cheap things to do in Las Vegas.
-To qualify for our list of affordable activities, an adult ticket must cost less than $25.
+To qualify for my list of affordable activities, an adult ticket must cost less than $25.